Clues sought in suicide of film director Tony Scott

 He built a reputation for muscular but stylish high-octane thrillers that showcased some of Hollywood’s biggest stars in a body of work that dated to the 1980s and established him as one of the most successful action directors in the business.

-Two of his biggest hits were the 1986 fighter jet adventure “Top Gun” and the 1987 Eddie Murphy comedy “Beverly Hills Cop II.”
+Two of his biggest hits were the 1986 fighter jet adventure “Top Gun,” which starred Tom Cruise as a hot-shot pilot, and the 1987 Eddie Murphy comedy “Beverly Hills Cop II.”

-Other directing credits include the 1990 racing drama “Days of Thunder,” which also featured Cruise; “Crimson Tide,” co-starring Hackman and Denzel Washington; “Enemy of the State,” which paired Hackman and Will Smith; and 2001’s “Spy Game,” which teamed Robert Redford and Brad Pitt.
+Other directing credits include the 1990 racing drama “Days of Thunder,” which also featured Cruise; the 1995 submarine thriller “Crimson Tide,” co-starring Denzel Washington and Gene Hackman; and the 1998 spy thriller “Enemy of the State,” which paired Hackman and Will Smith.

 Washington became Scott’s most frequent star, appearing in four other films including a 2009 remake of subway hostage thriller “The Taking of the Pelham 1 2 3,” co-starring John Travolta, and the 2010 runaway-train blockbuster, “Unstoppable.”